 Disclaimer: Although every effort will be made to keep the information contained in this site correct and up-to-date, no liability will be accepted for any consequences of any errors contained herein.
 Also, this is not an official site either of "London Transport" (Transport for London) or any of the operators!
 Most of the information contained herein is available to the general public elsewhere, but has come from a wide variety of sources, and the reason for this site is to get it all into one convenient place.

 * Please note that this is an independent website and is not affiliated with Transport for London or any of the bus operators, and that I do not operate any buses myself.
-I cannot deal with lost property enquiries or complaints about services please contact the operator of your route in the first instance (see the Contacts page).
-Also, I do not purport to provide a travel information service London travel enquiries would be better directed to TfL (see www.tfl.gov.uk or telephone 0843 222 1234 - 24hrs).
-The National Bus Travel Line covering all of the UK can be contacted on 0871 200 2233 or www.traveline.org.uk.
+I cannot deal with lost property enquiries or complaints about services – please contact the operator of your route and/or TfL (see the Contacts page).
+Also, I do not purport to provide a bespoke travel information service – London travel enquiries would be better directed to TfL (see www.tfl.gov.uk or telephone 0343 222 1234 - 24hrs).

 This site contains descriptions and road by road listings for all routes, but it is often helpful to have a geographical bus map to visualise just where it is that routes run.